PanaPapad/deel4host/wp-content/plugins/wpForo_CustomFields/README.md

 - **JavaScript**
 JavaScript files are located in the page_content/JS directory.
 JS files can be injected in pages by calling a function defined in the Globals.php file (root directory).
 The function takes a list of JS file names as an argument and injects them into the page.

+--All available field types can be found in wpforo Forms.php class.--